 This slightly revised version of a Pacifica radio talk fits well into our recent discussions about the continuing relevance of Freud, and how liberal mental health professionals thought about anxiety disorders in the early 1990s.
-I refer the reader to Freud’s Group Psychology and the Analysis of the Ego for a stimulating remark on “neurotic dread.”* I was asked to repeat it, and it was subsequently read by a practicing historian-psychoanalyst Peter Loewenberg.
+I refer the reader to Freud’s Group Psychology and the Analysis of the Ego for a stimulating remark on “neurotic dread.”* I was asked to repeat the KPFK talk, and it was subsequently read by a practicing historian-psychoanalyst Peter Loewenberg.
 I got no criticisms from listeners who showed it to their therapists.
 I am not a therapist, but read in the history of medicine and psychiatry.

 KPFK program Panic Attacks, hosted by Dr. Etta Enzyme, December 12, 1994.
 First in a projected series exploring the ways specific historical explanations (especially the causes of World War I, World War II, the Holocaust, the Cold War, ecocide etc.) affect mental and physical health, hence the possibility of constructive social change.

 1.What is a panic attack?
 Panic attacks are not fear responses to immediate threats like earthquakes.
 Rather, harmless but symbolically laden internal body signals stimulate terror: of isolation, of loss of support, of loss of balance, of descent into madness; it is the state of mind most desired by practitioners of psychological warfare.
 Persistent anxiety weakens the immune system.
 Clinicians often see panic attacks as one instance of separation anxiety, itself symptomatic of an underlying narcissistic personality disorder.